swapnil20601/star-war-api-app/README.md

 * **Material Design Bootstrap** - Web UI interface for creating Table Layout
 * **REST APIs with axios library** - An architectural style to communicate with the web services via HTTP requests.

-This application is built by using *React.js framework, CSS, Bootstrap 4 for styling, Material Design Bootstrap to create Table layout and most importantly REST API with axios library*.

 ### Screenshot of App

 <image src="src/images/screenshot.png">